 Bank of Ireland Tracker mortgage loans use the ECB Repo rate which is also NOT impacted by Benchmark Reform.

-In the meantime, alternative replacement rates are available to customers as of 1st October 2020.
-We will initially replace LIBOR in new products and following this, in early 2021, we will contact customers with existing LIBOR products about the replacement rate options and transition mechanisms available to them.
+During 2021 we will be in contact customers who have existing LIBOR products about the replacement rate options and transition mechanisms available to them.

-If you have a product maturing after 2021, we will contact you to ensure that contract terms and conditions are adequate to allow for potential changes or impacts resulting from Benchmark Reform.
-If required, contracts will be updated to facilitate a move to a replacement rate to ensure continuity of the contract past 2021.
+Be assured that we will contact you to ensure that contract terms and conditions are adequate to allow for potential changes and support you in this transition.
 There is no need for you to do anything just yet.

 Bank of Ireland will guide you through the Benchmark Reform and transition impacts as they relate to your products and specific requirements.
 We will also bring your attention to revised terms and conditions to protect you and your product from possible changes due to Benchmark Reform.